ajinkyapadwad/Stock-Forecasting-System/README.md

 		contact.html
 		and all other html templates for graph plots.

-----------Static- Contains all the static files for the system like images, Javascript files, CSS files, fonts.
+   Static/ : Contains all the static files for the system like images, Javascript files, CSS files, fonts.

------------ main App in our system.

-		urls.py- maps urls of this app
-		views.py Contains all the functions to create views on the webpage.
+   views.py : Contains all the functions to create views on the webpage.